mohgermany1606/tagesspiegel_registration/README.md

 The test case verifies the registration process on the Tagesspiegel website with the following steps:

-1.Open the Tagesspiegel website based on the environment.
+- Open the Tagesspiegel website based on the environment.
-2.Click the ‘Anmelden’ link in the header.
+- Click the ‘Anmelden’ link in the header.
-3.Choose the ‘Registrieren’ tab in the login modal.
+- Choose the ‘Registrieren’ tab in the login modal.
-4.Fill in data: random email, first name, and last name.
+- Fill in data: random email, first name, and last name.
-5.Submit the registration form.
+- Submit the registration form.
-6.Get the registration link from email (fake implementation for demo).
+- Get the registration link from email (fake implementation for demo).
-7.Open the registration link on the website.
+- Open the registration link on the website.
-8.Provide passwords.
+- Provide passwords.
-9.Submit the password form.
+- Submit the password form.
-10.Verify the user is logged in.
+- Verify the user is logged in.

 ## Files
 **tests/registration_test.robot**